 Partner

-Jason also counsels clients on obtaining and protecting intellectual property rights, including providing infringement and validity opinions and advising on strategic patent prosecution matters.
-He has experience in a wide array of industries, including biotechnology, medical devices, software, mobile phones, semiconductors, process engineering, and consumer products.
-Jason is a former R&D engineer at Becton Dickinson, where he designed and tested advanced drug delivery technology and manufacturing processes.
+Jason has experience in a wide array of industries, including pharmaceuticals, medical devices, software, mobile phones, semiconductors, process engineering, and consumer products.
+Jason is a former R&D engineer at a large medical device company, where he designed and tested advanced drug delivery technology and manufacturing processes.

 Incyte Corp. v.
 Concert Pharmaceuticals, Inc.